Skip to content

 DeliveryETag/304, gzip, one endpoint per market typeDetermines whether polling at your cadence is cheap or painful.

-SupportA realistic turnaround on a coverage/mapping break, from the people who run the feedBreakages happen at the worst time; a generic SLA and a ticket queue are not an answer.
+SupportA realistic turnaround on a coverage/mapping break, from the people who run the feedBreakages happen at the worst time.
+A generic SLA and a ticket queue are not an answer.

 TermsScoped, revocable keys, room to expand, a real trialYou want to verify on real data and grow without re-contracting.